AkuzaInu/Nerdhub/README.md

-# Nerdhub
+# Nerdhub discord bot
-Moderation discord bot
+Nerdhub is a user-friendly discord moderation dot.